ihmccreery/sjfnw/docs/getting-started/local-server.md

 _If you get something like 'command not found', make sure GAE is in your path.
 Use `echo $PATH` to confirm.
 See [setup](installation-and-setup.md#update-paths)._

+_If you see a mySQL connection error, make sure that mySQL is running in another terminal window: `$ mysqld`_

 ---

 ### Create accounts (first time only)